31 Tips to Personalize the Patient Experience: A Dental Practice Guide

 When your practice is adding new patients, having them fill out paperwork early can create the commitment youâre looking for.
 Shannon says Arkansas Family Dental uses paperless forms that can be texted or emailed to customers to get the ball rolling.

-In their efforts to help new patients feel comfortable in their office, Arkansas Family Dental made a video of their dentists explaining all the ways they were being safe in response to COVID-19.
-This video includes a tour of their facilities and explanations of the methods used to maintain proper social distancing.
+In their efforts to help new patients feel comfortable in their office, Arkansas Family Dental made a video of their dentists and team walking through what a first visit looks like.
+This video includes a tour of their facilities, introductions to the staff, and explanations of what patients can expect from the moment they walk in until they leave.

 Dental patients are texting with offices more than ever before.
 Just as businesses like restaurants are improving their customer service by explaining how to pick up food with text instructions, your office can build trust with clients by giving clear and detailed directions for coming into your practice.
-Some practices are setting up curbside waiting rooms to protect their new patients.
+Some practices are setting up curbside waiting rooms or simple check-in instructions to make visits smoother and more convenient.

 You donât want to annoy new patients, but your practice can establish loyalty by being enthusiastic and communicative with new customers.
 This communication reaches customers along a number of lines: phones, texts, emails, social media, etc. The point is not to be afraid to have a conversation with patients.